 The easiest way is to activate the Pi-Hole DHCP server: from the web server, you go to

 DHCP server enabled; then you have to go to the administration interface of your router or your box to disable DHCP.

 Another solution is, in the configuration interface of your router or internet box, to declare the IP of your Raspberry Pi as a DNS server field.

 If none of these solutions are possible, it is necessary to declare your Raspberry Pi as a DNS server in the network settings of all your devices.

 Redémarrez votre connexion au réseau : l’interface d’administration de Pi-hole devrait désormais être disponible depuis

 VYou can then declare the blocking lists there to start blocking ads.
-As an individual, I use the sources of wally3k and tspprs.
-You can also block particular sites!
+You can get a look on the following sources:

 Installation of PiVPN

 The installation is done again with a single command line:

 When asked which DNS server to choose, select